Ugochukwuodinaka/Microsoft-Stock-Market-Analysis/README.md

         5. Tooltips

-### Data Cleaning, Transformation and Loading using the Power Query Editor:
+### Data Cleaning, Transformation and Loading using MS Sql Server:
 1. Changed all column data types to the appropriate data types.
 2. Duplicated the __"Date"__ column.
-3. Created a new column __"Year"__ from the duplicate __Date__ column and changed the data type to int64.
+3. Created a new column __"Year"__ from the duplicate __Date__ column and changed the data type to int.
-4. Created a new custom column from the __"Date"__ column named __"DayOfWeek"__ (sunday - saturday) using the "If function".
+4. Created a new custom column from the __"Date"__ column named __"DayOfWeek"__ (sunday - saturday) using the "Update" and "Set query".
-5. Removed the initial duplicate column created from the __Date__ column.
+5. Removed the initial duplicate column __"New_Date" __created from the __"Date"__ column.
-6. Made sure that there was no columns with error or null values, and made sure all columns reported a 100% valid column quality.
+6. Made sure that there was no columns with error or null values, and made sure all columns were valid.

 **Raw Data**
 - Below a screenshot of a part of the raw data in .csv file format.
 You can download the dataset [here](MSFT.csv).